Countly/countly-sdk-documentation/flutter/current.md

   There are multiple ways you could report a handled exception/error to Countly.
 </p>
 <p class="p1">
-  This call does not add a stacktrace automatically if it's needed, it should already be added to the exception variable, a potential use case would be to provide
+  This call does not add a stacktrace automatically.
+If it is required, it should be provided to the function.
+A potential use case would be to
   <code>exception.toString()</code>
 </p>
 <pre><code class="JavaScript">Countly.logException(String exception, bool nonfatal, [Map&lt;String, Object&gt; segmentation])</code></pre>